liferay/liferay-screens/README.md

 ## Contributing

 Liferay welcomes any and all contributions!
-Please read the [CONTRIBUTING guide](CONTRIBUTING.md) for details on developing and submitting your contributions.
+Please read the [Liferay Screens Contribution Guide](CONTRIBUTING.md) for details on developing and submitting your contributions.

 ## License